What is Windows Update for Business?

 - Windows 10

-Windows Update for Business is a free service that is available for all premium editions including Windows 10 Pro, Enterprise, Pro for Workstation, and Education editions.
+Windows Update for Business is a free service that is available for all premium editions including Windows 10 and Windows 11 Pro, Enterprise, Pro for Workstation, and Education editions.

 Looking for consumer information?
 See Windows Update: FAQ

-Specifically, Windows Update for Business allows for control over update offerings and experiences to allow for reliability and performance testing on a subset of devices before deploying updates across the organization as well as a positive update experience for those in your organization.
+Specifically, Windows Update for Business lets you control update offerings and experiences to allow for reliability and performance testing on a subset of devices before deploying updates across the organization.
+It also provides a positive update experience for people in your organization.

 What can I do with Windows Update for Business?